 Our practice has generous trading hours allowing us to better assist you in an emergency.

 Mon – Fri: 8am to 6pm

 Saturday: 8am to 11am

-If your emergency is outside of these times, you can contact your dentist on their private numbers.
-Your dentist will triage telephonically and advise you on how to proceed and make arrangements for your care.
+If your emergency is outside of listed opening hours, you can contact your dentist on their private numbers.
+Your dentist will listen to your problems, advise you on how to proceed and make arrangements for your care.

 Below is some information courtesy of the Australian Dental Association (ADA) which may assist you in an emergency:

 Don’t assume anything

 Teeth can be cracked, chipped or become loose from accidents in ways not visible to the naked eye, and failure to get them checked out quickly by your dentist may mean sustaining otherwise-avoidable long term damage.
 But there’s also quite a bit you can do before you reach the dentist.

 You only need to be around babies or toddlers for a second to realise that bumps, knocks and spills are a standard part of growing up and unfortunately sometimes teeth are affected.

 - Find the tooth, make sure it’s clean and hold it by the crown only, not the root.

 - If it’s a permanent adult tooth, place the tooth back in position, making sure it’s facing the right way round (if it’s a baby tooth, don’t place it back in.)

 - Get to your dentist straight away, and if you can’t replant the tooth, transport it in milk or saliva.

-If your child develops a toothache, book an appointment with your dentist straight away; in the meantime, rinse your child’s mouth with salt water, use paracetamol to alleviate pain and if there’s swelling present, use a cold compress.
+If your child develops a toothache, book an appointment with your dentist straight away; in the meantime, rinse with salt water, use paracetamol/anti-inflammatories to alleviate pain and if there’s swelling present, use a cold compress.
 This doesn’t apply to babies who are teething.

 If your tooth is knocked out the key thing is to act quickly so get to your dentist as quickly as possible, ideally within 30 minutes.

 - Find the tooth and hold it by the crown only, not the root.

 - If the tooth is dirty, rinse it in milk but don’t scrub or soak it.